 Kova Patisserie, Soho

 Why: Although crêpes are traditionally a French creation, this Japanese patisserie café puts its own twist on the French favourite, by layering them in-between cream to make whole mille crêpe cakes.
-Coming in a range of flavours from traditional Japanese matcha, to chocolate and vanilla, you can buy these by the slice, or if you need one for an event buy the whole cake, it’s definitely a change to the traditional Victoria sponge.
+Available in a range of flavours, from traditional Japanese matcha to chocolate and vanilla, you can buy its unique cakes by the slice, or whole if you need one for an event!
+It’s definitely a change to a traditional Victoria sponge.

 Where: 9-12 St Anne’s Court, W1F 0BB